ibm-cloud-docs/codeengine/data-security.md

 ## Deleting your data in {{site.data.keyword.codeengineshort}}
 {: #data-delete}

-Data in images is deleted within your respective container image repository.
+Data in images is deleted within your container image repository.

 To delete data that is stored within {{site.data.keyword.codeengineshort}}, such as DockerHub credentials, batch job templates, or an IBM container registry APIKey, [delete your {{site.data.keyword.codeengineshort}} project](/docs/codeengine?topic=codeengine-kn-cli#cli-project-delete).
 **Example**